pereznetworks/My-Random-Quotes-Web-App/README.md

     for learning javascript and html/css
-    the separate js, css and html files are for ease of reference in development the code in this project is NOT FOR A PRODUCTION environment
+    the separate js, css and html files are for ease of reference in development the code in this project is NOT OPTIMZED FOR A PRODUCTION environment

 # main index.html, normalize.css, styles.css and script.js